sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     ![Xamarin Credentials in Visual Studio](Images/vs-xamarin-account-creds.png "Xamarin Credentials in Visual Studio")

     _Xamarin Credentials in Visual Studio_

+    > **Note:** If the login fails because the license is installed on another lab machine, then you will have to log in to your Xamarin account and deactivate the license on the other machine before reattempting the login.

 1. Once activated, you should see your account has been logged in.
 You can close the dialog.